 Today, I want to discuss how you can use Scene Viewer to style and configure point clouds directly in your browser, interactively, and intuitively, leveraging the power of smart mapping smart defaults and color ramp sliders.
 Cities across the world are … Continue reading

 Esri’s Community Program contributors have added new and updated map layers to Esri’s Online Basemaps.
-There is new and updated content for 25 communities.
-This release takes in several counties, cities and facility sites throughout Asia, North America, and Oceania, … Continue reading
+There is new and updated content for 38 communities.
+This release includes several states, counties, cities, facility sites and university campuses throughout Germany, Spain, Suriname, … Continue reading

 Operations Dashboard for ArcGIS is an app that monitors assets, events, or activities for ‘at-a-glance’ decision making.
 It provides key insights about your data on a single screen.

 You can easily transform your maps by using a custom image as your point symbol in ArcGIS Online.
 But did you know that you can create animated point symbols using the same technique?